The most beautiful beaches at the north of Guanacaste

 On this beach, you will find more stones but it is also very beautiful.
 This is also the place of the famous wood bridge over the swamp everyone is talking about.
 It’s a little shaky and actually the entrance to a hotel but everyone is allowed to walk a little bit, take photos and watch the hundreds of tiny red crabs.
 Fascinating!

 Tamarindo is a popular place for surfing and you can see it when you get there.
 This beach was crowded, especially many surfers were in the water and at the beach.
 There are many hotels and stores.
 It’s a great place for surfers because they have everything close and can spend some days in Tamarindo.

-Jenny tells you in her blog about recommended hotels on the Pacific Coast.
+Find here our recommendations about hotels on the Pacific Coast.

 All those beaches are close to each other but each one is also so different and unique.
 I loved just to start driving and explore new beaches.
 I love natural beaches that are not too crowded, without many hotels.
 I can’t even decide which one I liked the most!

 Have you ever been to one of these beaches or do you know other beaches in this area?